 Goal 3 - We engage students in diverse learning experiences that give them voice, choice, and purpose.

 For those students looking ahead to their college experience, we offer two highly challenging courses: AP Prep 11 and AP (Advanced Placement) English 12.
 Students who complete these two courses will be well prepared to take the AP English exam, which potentially allows them credit towards their college English requirements.
 Enrollment in these courses is limited to those students who excel in their English courses during their Freshmen/Sophomore years and receive the recommendation of their English teachers.English courses for Grades 9-12 offer a variety of standards-based learning experiences that are designed to prepare students for college and career.
 We provide a sequenced offering of courses ranging from those students who will most likely enter the work force upon graduation to students who aspire to the most prestigious universities in the nation.
 Students may choose from the following array at each of the four high school grade levels: College Prep English, Honors English, AP Prep English (grade 11 only), and Advanced Placement English (grade 12 only).
-A number of electives may also be taken: Journalism 1, Journalism 2, Journalism 3, and Creative Writing.2018 Summer Assignments - Students enrolled in College Prep, Resource, Honors, and AP level English courses will be given a choice summer reading list and reflective assignment.
+A number of electives may also be taken: Journalism 1, Journalism 2, Journalism 3, and Creative Writing.2020 Summer Assignments - Students enrolled in College Prep, Resource, Honors, and AP level English courses will be given a choice summer reading list and reflective assignment.
 The purpose of summer reading is multi-layered: to ignite a passion for reading and support the retainment of critical thinking and reading skills/strategies, and/or to emphasize the requisite skills and depth of knowledge for students to ensure that all students begin the year prepared for the challenges of the individual course.All English Summer Assignment information can be found on the IMC/Library page.Note: Assignments completed during the summer will not be counted as major assessment grades.
-Additionally, all in-class assignments related to summer work will be categorized as classwork and/or minor assessments.
+All in-class assignments related to summer work will be categorized as classwork and/or formative assessments.